dennislee22/deepspeed-train-CML/README.md

 #### <a name="toc_3"></a>3.1 Build Custom Docker Image

 - Build a Docker image locally (based on the CML image with Jupyter notebook) and push it to the external docker registry, represented by Nexus repository in this example.
+- The image is installed with the required Nvidia packages.
 Specific CUDA packages can be referenced from this [Nvidia link (ubuntu2004 image)](https://developer.download.nvidia.com/compute/cuda/repos/ubuntu2004/x86_64/).
+- For inter-nodes training deployment, deepspeed uses launchers such as OpenMPI and PDSH (a variant of rsh) which are both installed in the docker image as well.

 ```
 docker build -t dlee-deepspeed:2024.1.4 . -f deepspeed-pdsh-mpi-nvcc-jupyter